About Laser & Refractive Surgery

 Laser eye surgery is typically suitable for adults aged 18 and over with stable vision prescriptions for at least a year.
 Patients should have healthy eyes free from conditions like severe dry eye, keratoconus, or uncontrolled diabetes.
 A comprehensive evaluation with an ophthalmologist will determine if laser eye surgery is best for you.
 Alternative Vision Correction Options Alternative options, such as implantable contact lenses (ICLs) or intraocular lenses, may be considered for individuals who are not suitable candidates for laser eye surgery.
 These procedures offer effective vision correction without altering the cornea.

-Implantable contact lenses, also known as Phakic Intraocular Lenses (IOLs), are lenses that are surgically placed inside the eye to correct refractive errors such as short-sightedness (myopia), long-sightedness (hypermetropia), and astigmatism.
-Unlike traditional contact lenses that sit on the surface of the eye, phakic implants are positioned inside the eye, in front of the natural lens.
+Implantable lenses, also known as phakic intraocular lenses (IOLs), are lenses that are surgically placed inside the eye to correct refractive errors such as short-sightedness (myopia), long-sightedness (hypermetropia), and astigmatism.
+Unlike traditional contact lenses that sit on the surface of the eye, phakic intraocular lenses are positioned inside the eye, in front of the natural lens.
 This type of vision correction can be an effective and reassuring option for individuals who may not be suitable candidates for laser eye surgery, such as LASIK or PRK.
-At Moorfields Eye Hospital Dubai or Abu Dhabi, our highly trained refractive surgery specialists will perform a comprehensive eye assessment to determine whether implantable contact lenses are the right option for you.
-We will take into account your prescription, eye structure, and lifestyle preferences to offer a safe and effective vision correction solution tailored to your needs.
+If you are considering ICL surgery in Dubai or Abu Dhabi, Moorfields Eye Hospitals offers world-class expertise and care.
+Our highly trained refractive surgery specialists will conduct a comprehensive eye assessment to determine whether Implantable Lenses are right for you.
+Your prescription, eye structure, and lifestyle will all be taken into consideration to offer a tailored, safe, and effective vision correction solution.

-Implantable contact lenses, also known as Phakic Intraocular Lenses (IOLs), are lenses that are surgically placed inside the eye to correct refractive errors such as short-sightedness (myopia), long-sightedness (hypermetropia), and astigmatism.
-Unlike traditional contact lenses that sit on the surface of the eye, phakic implants are positioned inside the eye, in front of the natural lens.
+Implantable lenses, also known as phakic intraocular lenses (IOLs), are lenses that are surgically placed inside the eye to correct refractive errors such as short-sightedness (myopia), long-sightedness (hypermetropia), and astigmatism.
+Unlike traditional contact lenses that sit on the surface of the eye, phakic intraocular lenses are positioned inside the eye, in front of the natural lens.
 This type of vision correction can be an effective and reassuring option for individuals who may not be suitable candidates for laser eye surgery, such as LASIK or PRK.
-At Moorfields Eye Hospital Dubai or Abu Dhabi, our highly trained refractive surgery specialists will perform a comprehensive eye assessment to determine whether implantable contact lenses are the right option for you.
-We will take into account your prescription, eye structure, and lifestyle preferences to offer a safe and effective vision correction solution tailored to your needs.
+If you are considering ICL surgery in Dubai or Abu Dhabi, Moorfields Eye Hospitals offers world-class expertise and care.
+Our highly trained refractive surgery specialists will conduct a comprehensive eye assessment to determine whether Implantable Lenses are right for you.
+Your prescription, eye structure, and lifestyle will all be taken into consideration to offer a tailored, safe, and effective vision correction solution.

 Refractive Lens Exchange (RLE)